caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 - Two different people assigning topics get scores in the 70s to 80s.
 - Aim for 70s for human-level performance.
 Even lower scores can be sufficient if there’s enough data.

-#### Why is there no score for some topics?

-If a topic is assigned to very few rows, the AI may not be able to calculate a score.
-It’s also possible that the AI didn’t understand the topic, though this is rare.

-#### Why don't you state the accuracy measure?

-For text classification, accuracy is often not a very good measure.
-If datasets are unbalanced, which is almost always the case when assigning topics to texts (topics usually are *not present* at a much higher rate than *being* present), the accuracy would almost always be ridiculously high (above 98%), but not meaningful.

-#### How do you measure the score?

-Under the hood, the model does not only assign topics to the rows, but it also forcast a certainty measure for those predictions.
-We can estimate the AI score starting from such certainty measures.

-Technically speaking the score represents the weighted F1 over all topics.

 #### How to improve the AI score: